airflow-helm/charts/charts/airflow/docs/faq/security/airflow-users.md

 > 🟨 __Note__ 🟨
 >
-> If `airflow.usersUpdate = true`, the users which use `airflow.usersTemplates` will be updated in real-time, allowing tools like [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) to be used.
+> When `airflow.usersUpdate` is `true`, the `airflow.users` which use `airflow.usersTemplates` will be updated in real-time,

-## Integrate with LDAP or OAUTH

-For more information, please refer to the [How to integrate airflow with LDAP or OAUTH?](ldap-oauth.md) page.
+> allowing tools like [External Secrets Operator](https://github.com/external-secrets/external-secrets) to be used.